fisodd/www-fisodd-com/content/post/right-place.rst

-To be successful in these situations takes a lot of preparation, and often a bit of good fortune, but all these situations start with a willingness to stand up and draw attention to some well founded data that reveals something that we all do need to see.
+To be successful in these situations takes a lot of preparation, and often a bit of good fortune, but all these opportunities start with a willingness to stand up and draw attention to some well founded data which reveals insights that we all do need to see.

 .. |--| unicode::  U+2013  .. en dash